This post may contain affiliate links. Please read my disclosure policy.

 - ¼ cup fresh breadcrumbs

 - Zest of 1 lemon, plus 2 tablespoons fresh juice

 - 1 cup cooked fregola or pearl couscous

 - 1 cup arugula or baby salad greens

 - Adjust oven rack so that it’s 6 inches from your broiler’s heat source and preheat broiler.

 - Put the cauliflower in a large mixing bowl.
 Add the olive oil, chili and salt.
 Toss to coat well.

-- Carefully remove the hot baking sheet (oven mitts please!) and dump the contents of the bowl onto the pan in an even layer.
-Broil for 15 minutes, stirring every 5 minutes.
+- Put the cauliflower on the pan in an even layer.
+Broil for 10-12 minutes, stirring every 5 minutes, until the cauliflower is tender and is charred in spots.
 The cooking time might vary depending on the power of your broiler.
-The cauliflower should be tender and have a nice, deep brown char when it’s ready.

-- Remove from the oven and mix the garlic and breadcrumbs with the cauliflower.
-Return to the broiler for 2 more minutes to toast the crumbs.
+- Remove from the oven and stir the garlic and breadcrumbs with the cauliflower.

 - Add the lemon zest, juice, fregola, greens and parsley to the baking sheet and toss.
-Sprinkle with the Parmigiano and serve.
+Taste and add more salt if needed.